alexnault/react-headings/README.md

 ## Contributing

 Found a bug, have a question or looking to improve react-headings?
-Open an [issue](https://github.com/alexnault/react-headings/issues/new) or a [PR](https://github.com/alexnault/react-headings/fork)!
+Open an [issue](https://github.com/alexnault/react-headings/issues/new), start a [discussion](https://github.com/alexnault/react-headings/discussions/new) or submit a [PR](https://github.com/alexnault/react-headings/fork)!

-## License

-This project is under the [MIT license](/LICENSE).